-A case study that details the percentage of time saved, the dollar amount of money generated, or other specific business metric achieved, prospects will be convinced that a company can do what it says it can do.
+A case study that details the percentage of time saved, the dollar amount of money generated, or other specific business metric achieved, will convince prospects that a company can do what it says it can.

 Another form of proof is social influence.
 When prospects hear others in similar situations saying positive things about a company, they’re more likely to be persuaded.

 Companies with clients who are leaders in an industry will gain additional credibility.
 Prospects will see that respected peers trust the company and value the product or service.

 12 ways to use case studies in your marketing

 Get more mileage out of your case studies with these ideas.

 1. Feature case studies on your website’s home page

 The role of your home page messaging is to capture a prospect’s attention.
 Once you generate interest by sharing how you eliminate common pain points, you’ll need to provide proof to back up your claims.
 You can accomplish this by featuring a testimonial that points the prospect to a related case study.
 Or you can create a graphical CTA that prompts prospects to read relevant case studies.

 2. Collect case studies on a dedicated page on your website

 Prospects who are in the consideration stage of the buying journey will be looking for case studies to see what your company has done for other clients.
 Make it easy for them to find what they’re looking for with a main navigation link that takes them to a dedicated page on your website.
 This page should be easily sortable by industry, problems solved, and solutions provided.